Automatic Status Rollup for Parent OKRs

 Step 1: Calculate weighted progress

 Each contributing child has a weight that determines how much it contributes to the parent.
 Rhythms calculates the parent's overall progress by combining each child's progress according to its weight.
+Draft and postponed children are excluded from this calculation (their weight is automatically set to zero).

-For details on how weighted progress works and how to adjust weights, see Intelligent Progress Rollup: How Rhythms Calculates Parent Progress.
+For details on how weighted progress works and how to adjust weights, see 📄 Intelligent Progress Rollup: How Rhythms Calculates Parent Progress.

 Step 2: Determine expected progress